Center for Media Innovation

 “For the residents of a so-called media desert, it can be challenging to learn about what’s happening in their community,” said CMI Director Andrew Conte.
 “This project will allow the community to discover the stories and images from the residents’ perspectives.
 It will not solve the problem of lacking a local newspaper, but it will give the community a voice again.”
 The project’s concept was accepted for presentation Sept.
 30 at the annual conference of the Engagement Scholarship Consortium in Minneapolis.
 Fitzpatrick and Conte co-presented at the conference.

 - "On Media: How Pittsburgh students are creating an oasis amid a growing 'news desert,'" NEXTpittsburgh

 - Check out the students' writing, interviewing and photography work

 During the fall 2018 semester, local high school students visited the CMI for workshops about the basics of journalism and media literacy, as well as gained hands-on experience in the CMI studios.
-Additionally, students worked with City Paper Editor Rob Rossi, radio personality Paul Guggenheimer, and reporter Jorden Snow to record and livestream the Pittsburgh City Podcast.
+Additionally, students worked with City Paper Editor Lisa Cunningham, radio personality Paul Guggenheimer, and reporter Jorden Snow to record and livestream the Pittsburgh City Podcast.